 Invest In Marine-Grade Exterior Fixtures

 Marine-grade fixtures are designed to stand up to the elements.
 They can take salt, sand, wind, and rain and are less likely to corrode.
-But marine-grade isn’t magic, so all exterior fixtures need to be meticulously cleaned every three to six months.
+But marine grade isn’t magic, so all exterior fixtures need to be meticulously cleaned every three to six months.
 This means you should wipe them down with a nonabrasive soap and microfiber towels.
 If your fixture opens, such as a lantern, wipe down the inside as well.

 Copper is great for outside fixtures.
 It naturally patinas, which adds to its charm and makes it easier to maintain.
 At White Sands Design/Build, our decades of experience with beach properties allow us to pinpoint and address these unique needs in the Design and Build Process.

 Don’t Forget Indoor Surfaces

-The Beach House Hand-Off
+The California Beach Home Hand-Off

 We spend a year and a half building your home.
 During that time, we take complete ownership of everything—the big stuff and the tiny details.
 Then you’re move-in ready, and we hand you a packet with a detailed maintenance schedule and information about all the materials, finishes, and appliances that were lovingly and expertly installed in your new beach house.
 That’s when the house becomes your baby, and it’s up to you to protect your investment.